alexandreday/tsne_visual/README.md

 - Fairly common python packages:
   - sklearn
   - pandas
+- For running example.py
+  - seaborn

 # Why this package ?
 During the course of a research project I ended up using t-SNE quite a bit for large datasets (N>20000).
-I wanted something easy to use (i.e. in written in python !) but also very fast (i.e. with C/C++ speed).
-I also wanted to produce animations of the t-SNE.
+I wanted something easy to use (i.e. in written in python, and that gave me easy access to all of t-SNE parameters) but also very fast (i.e. with C/C++ speed).
+I also wanted to produce animations of the t-SNE as a function of the iterations.
 To achieve all this I ended combining codes from multiple sources and writing a bit of code myself.
 I thought this might be useful for other people too.

 # Some useful references:
 - [t-SNE's original author website](https://lvdmaaten.github.io/tsne/)